lubashft18/personal_website/README.md

 ✨ Features

+✨ Features

 🎨 Modern design with responsive layout (desktop & mobile).

 🙋 About Me section introducing who I am and what I do.

 🏆 Experience and achievements, including hackathon awards.

 📄 Resume preview & download for quick access.

 💡 Skills section with programming languages and tools.

 📜 Certificates & Awards (Cisco, HackerRank, etc.).

 💻 Projects showcase with live demos and descriptions.

 📬 Contact form & social links for easy communication.
 🚀 How to Use

 Clone the repository: